Email Blog Instagram YouTube Twitch Discord Github

 This section of the website is dedicated to public-facing material from various years of MOP.
 It’s similar in spirit to the MOPper world that ran between 1997 and 2004.
 This page isn’t a puzzle.

-MOP is a three-week camp now held at CMU.
-In 2020 and 2021, the camp was run on Discord.
+Between 2015 and 2024, MOP was held at Carnegie Mellon under Po-Shen Loh, besides 2020 and 2021 when the camp was run on Discord due to COVID-19.
 Prior to 2015, the camp was held in Nebraska.

 See FAQ CR-7 for invitation rules.